 Sciences Po’s academic rules and regulations are specified in the code of conduct (PDF, 188 KB), which students and their legal guardians must sign at the moment of registration.
 This document is intended to ensure the security and well-being of all students and the integrity of the university.

 Any failure to abide by these rules will be considered a breach of academic integrity and will prevent a student from obtaining a certificate of completion.
 A serious breach of the code of conduct may result in expulsion from the programme.
 The determination as to whether a student has violated the code of conduct is made by program staff, instructors, and administrators.
 Students who are expelled from the programme will not receive a certificate of completion.
 In the event of an explusion, tuition and other programme fees are strictly non-refundable.

 The city of Reims is a mid-sized urban area in the heart of a charming countryside region.
 The city boasts all of the comforts of a modern cosmopolitan zone without the hassle and stress of a larger urban area.
-It’s a place where students will feel happy to explore, and whose relative scale should put parents and guardians at ease.
-Students will move to Paris to visit the capital’s historic sites and attend classes on Sciences Po’s flagship campus.
-The Paris residence is located in a safe neighborhood, and counselors will be present at all times to ensure that students discover the capital in the best conditions.
+It’s a place where students feel happy to explore, and whose relative scale should put parents and guardians at ease.
+Students move to Paris to visit the capital’s historic sites and attend classes on Sciences Po’s flagship campus.
+The Paris residence is located in a safe neighborhood, and counselors are present at all times to ensure that students discover the capital in the best conditions.

 Finally, both Sciences Po campuses are located in safe and central neighborhoods.
 Access to campus is restricted to the Sciences Po community; a Sciences Po card is required to enter the campus.